Israel

 Where to Meet Women

-- Shpagat – LGBTQ-friendly but very social for all, Nahalat Binyamin St 43, Tel Aviv-Yafo
+- Shpagat – LGBTQ-friendly but social for all, Nahalat Binyamin St 43, Tel Aviv-Yafo

 - Kuli Alma – Art, music, and nightlife hub, Menahem Begin Rd 10, Tel Aviv-Yafo